 Retained earnings include retained earnings or losses arising in previous years and profit or loss for the period.

-Other funds represent a reserve fund the Company established in compliance with statutory requirements.
-Reserve for unrealized gains and losses includes gains or losses arising from changes in the fair value on financial assets FVOCI and hedging instruments.
+Reserve for unrealized gains and losses includes gains or losses arising from changes in the fair value on financial assets FVOCI and cash flow hedges.